arunsingh2004/VRV-Security/README.md

 ---

-### **Backend Repository: Millet Odyssey Website**
+### **Backend Repository:  Website**

-# Millet Odyssey Website - Backend
+#  Website - Backend
-This repository contains the backend code for the Millet Odyssey website, providing secure APIs for user management, role management, and RBAC implementation.
+This repository contains the backend code for the  website, providing secure APIs for user management, role management, and RBAC implementation.

 ## **Features**
 - **User and Role Management APIs**: CRUD operations for users and roles.